 Inspire and Share with Others

 As we’ve learned, the greats didn’t exactly come up with their ideas alone.
 They had help.
 In early 20th century Russia, poets and writers, such as Anna Akhmatova, Vladimir Mayakovsky, Marina Tsvetaeva, Boris Pasternak, Alexander Blok and Osip Mandelstam, would meet at St. Petersburg’s hottest dive, the Stray Dog.
 They would discuss politics, art, gossip around town, and of course, their work.
 Join a league of writers and share your work with them.
 Not just for feedback, but to get inspired too.
 Bounce ideas off each other and see what you can conjure up after a discussion.
 If you’re unable to find a group in person, then find one online through writing forums or Facebook groups.
 The Internet is marvellous that way.
-You connect with other writers in a digital minute!
+You can connect with other writers in a digital minute!

 Find Solitude in Nature